Epistemological Problems of Testimony

 The third feature that attests to the wide scope of the Vulnerability Problem is the typical infeasibility for hearers to seriously check or confirm either the speaker’s reliability or sincerity within the normal constraints of testimonial transmission and exchange.

-In responding to the Vulnerability Problem, the goal is to show that even given the infeasibility to check on the speaker, there is much evidence available to us of the trustworthiness of the testimonial setting and of the credibility of what is asserted in the core cases and well beyond.
-For example, a hearer can easily detect the speaker's competence and sincerity with various prospects of success (e.g., the speaker answers with hesitancy).
-But the background evidence to be set out is more general, applying to most any ordinary conversational setting and it is available with competence in the practice (Adler 1994, 2002; Faulkner 2000, 2002; Siegel 2005):
+In responding to the Vulnerability Problem, the goal is to show that even given the infeasibility of checking on the speaker, there is much evidence available to us of the trustworthiness of the testimonial setting and of the credibility of what is asserted in the core cases and well beyond.
+For example, a hearer can easily detect the speaker’s competence and sincerity with various prospects of success (e.g., the speaker answers with hesitancy).
+But the background evidence to be set out is more general, applying to most ordinary conversational settings and available with competence in the practice (Adler 1994, 2002; Faulkner 2000, 2002; Siegel 2005):

 - 1. The predominance of truthful testimony.

-- Overwhelmingly testimony transmits truth (non-accidentally).
+- Testimony overwhelmingly transmits truth (non-accidentally).
 Since actions often ensue from testimony, we are positioned to notice failure and we would be responsive to it.
 So, it is plausible to conclude that where testimony thrives, it is by-and-large reliable.

 However, it has been observed that false testimony is frequent and unsurprising (Fricker 1994; McDowell 1994).
 But the significance of this observation is subject to exaggeration.
 We expect correct testimony, and so it is hardly noticed.
 We are much more attentive to, and recall much better, erroneous testimony.
 An illusion arises if the estimation of the frequency of erroneous testimony is due to comparisons mainly with cases that one recalls.
 But the relevant reference class is the actual totality of testimony.